UsabilityEngineering/ux-portfolio-ericschieberjr/journal2/README.md

    Another thing I think about is the level of **satisfaction** that comes with the new way of navigating iPhone screens.
 Personally, I am a sucker for the physical feedback that comes with clicking things, typing, pressing buttons, etc. With a swiping motion, I can definitely say it is not as **satisfying** as pressing a physical button that clicks.
 I do not think that this is detrimental to the overall user experience, but it’s something that I definitely noticed and thought should be mentioned.

-   Lastly, I will say that I think this experience was overall fairly **efficient.** After getting over the learning curve, I had begun to notice how much faster the swiping gestures had made it for me to navigate within the iPhone.
+   Lastly, I will say that I think this experience was overall fairly **efficient.** I had begun to notice how much faster the swiping gestures had made it for me to navigate within the iPhone.
 I could only imagine how quickly I could get to my desired screen once I had built up the proper amount of muscle memory.
 Though the difference in time between the using swiping gestures and using buttons is miniscule, I could see how using swiping gestures over time would make the need for the physical button less and less necessary.